Procedure Guide ·Urinalysis ·2026

 Cat Urinalysis - costs, what to expect & insurance

 A urinalysis for a cat costs $50-$150 and is one of the most basic diagnostic tests in veterinary medicine.
-It provides critical information about kidney function, bladder health, hydration status, and can detect diabetes, urinary tract infections, and crystals that lead to blockages.
-It's quick, affordable, and often reveals problems blood tests can miss.
+It detects kidney disease, diabetes, urinary tract infections, and crystals.
+Quick, affordable, and often catches problems blood tests miss.

 Urinalysis - vet costs and insurance